Year 3

 Overview

-The Year 3 learning program begins with Launch Pad which is an online two week Introductory Module.
+The Year 3 learning program begins with a one-week Launch Pad Orientation Module.
+This module introduces students to learning with VSV.

-Following Launch Pad, students then begin a sequential series of online modules in all areas of the curriculum.
+Following Launch Pad, students begin a sequential series of modules in all areas of the curriculum.

-The Year 3 learning program is flexible and can be adapted to your child’s individual needs.
-It is based on the Department of Education’s F-10 Victorian Curriculum.
+The Year 3 learning program is based on the Department of Education F-10 Victorian Curriculum.
+It is flexible and can be adapted to individual needs.

 English